DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 This was inevitable.
 Jeanne's worry was also in line with Reiren's own words from a few moments ago.

-[Foreign gods keep their promises.]
+[Sidhes keep their promises.]

 So they would abide by their one year truce agreement, and Reiren was sent to accompany them for that purpose.
 This is what the elven elder told them, but Kai couldn't trust these words completely.

-_From the foreign gods' point of view, humans are just inferior._
+_From the sidhes' point of view, humans are just inferior._

 _So do they even intend to keep their promise with such humans...
 Jeanne's concern is natural._